josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/csg_tools.md

 @Image(source: "csg_bed.png")

-Create a CSGCombiner3D and name it lamp.
+Create a CSGCombiner3D and name it `lamp`.

 A lamp consists of 3 parts: the stand, the pole and the lampshade.
 Create a CSGCylinder3D, enable the **Cone** option and make it the stand.
 Create